Jeugdlab takes over AUC for Science Park Open Day 2018

-This year’s theme was “Sustainability” and encouraged visitors to think about human impact not only in the macro sense such as climate change, but also in more relatable terms such as the use of solar energy in homes and being more attentive of eco-friendly food products and packaging.
+This year’s theme was “Sustainability” and encouraged visitors to think about human impact not only in the macro sense such as climate change, but also in more relatable terms such as the use of solar energy in homes and being more aware of eco-friendly food products and packaging.

-Ranging from fun experiments and crafts to more serious lectures and demonstrations, the programme of Amsterdam Science Park Open Day sought to address such various aspects of sustainability and reveal how their, at times abstract, research conducted at Science Park is gradually incorporated into our daily lives through devices, software, technology, ideas and more.
+Ranging from fun experiments and crafts to more serious lectures and demonstrations, the programme of Amsterdam Science Park Open Day sought to address various aspects of sustainability and reveal how the, at times abstract, research conducted at Science Park is gradually incorporated into our daily lives through devices, software, technology, ideas and more.

 Jeugdlab demonstrates sustainability to kids

 In the AUC academic building, Jeugdlab developed a programme for children aged 5-14 that spanned three floors and included cooking demonstrations, interactive storytelling and experiments.
 The activities encouraged children and their parents to engage with scientific ideas related to sustainability in creative and interactive ways.
-This included cooking with vegan veggie burgers with ingredients that may otherwise be considered waste, telling visual stories using recycled materials and highlighting properties of re-use through science experiments.
+This included cooking vegan veggie burgers with ingredients that may have otherwise been considered waste, telling visual stories using recycled materials and highlighting properties of re-use through science experiments.

-Running since 2013, Jeugdlab has continue to be one of the successful examples of initiatives founded and entirely managed by AUC students.
+Running since 2013, Jeugdlab has continued to be one of the successful examples of initiatives founded and entirely managed by AUC students.
 Their continuity and diversity of activities they organise are a testament to the students’ dedication to increasing enthusiasm for the sciences among local children.
 Offered at no cost to participants, Jeugdlab runs workshops two days a week under three branches at the neighbouring Jeugdland: Sciencelab, Leeshuis and Kooklab.
-Each of the three focuses on a different type of activity, with Sciencelab focusing on experiments, Leeshuis on readings and creative storytelling, and Kooklab on the importance nutrition.
+Each of the three focuses on a different type of activity, with Sciencelab focusing on experiments, Leeshuis on reading and creative storytelling, and Kooklab on the importance nutrition.